Chinese Ivory Carvings a Brief History Over 2000 Years.

 By the end of the Qianlong period Ivory carving had become perhaps the most finely worked of any carving ever known.
 The work included the making of baskets, all carved by hand with such fineness they resembled the screen you would have on a window.
 These were not woven, but were actually carved.
 Buyer's in the west marveled at the quality of these works and bought them en-masse.
 From sewing sets, to card holders, buttons, chess sets, elaborately inlaid boxes and furniture, calling card cases, fans, puzzle balls, doll heads, as well as using the superb surface ivory provided for painting miniatures, which were most often small portraits and Hong Scenes.During the Qing Dynasty Ivory Carving became much more technically developed reaching new heights during the reign of the Qianlong Emperor (1735-1796).
 By then China was a booming world power in trade.
 On a weekly basis ships from Europe were moving in and out of Chinese ports trading gold for silks, tea spices, porcelain, cotton and almost anything else they could buy to satisfy the home markets.
 These traders built upon the enterprises of previous traders building a trade route and business network like nothing ever before seen in human history.
 The result? an even more massive demand for Asian goods by the west.
 By the second half of the 18th C. the American colonies were among the buyers as well, with Salem, Massachusetts being among the most important by 1800.
 At one point Salem has so many ships going to China, the Chinese thought that Salem was a country.

-Fine Rare Late 19th C. Carved Chinese Ivory Vase
+Fine Rare Late 19th C. Carved Chinese Ivory Vase in the Qianlong Style |

 By the second half of the 19th C. Ivory carvers were still busily at work producing larger and more unusual forms including large Luohan figure sets, a vast array of more calling card boxes, table boxes based on European styles, statues reminiscent of Ming examples as well as elaborately carved vases based on Imperial Kangxi and Qianlong period examples as well a doing other vases in the form of Ancient bronzes.